 The ceremony today was scheduled at the Catholic Cathedral of St. John the Evangelist, highlighting the improved relations between Protestant and Orthodox churches that form the council and the non-member Roman Catholic Church.
-That would have been unthinkable when the council was created 50 years ago, said the Rev. Joan Brown Campbell, the council's top administrator as NCC general secretary.
-Young, 67, will give the NCC a boost as a high-profile leader.
+That would have been unthinkable when the council was created 50 years ago, said the Rev. Joan Brown Campbell, the council's top administrator as NCC general secretary Young, 67, will give the NCC a boost as a high-profile leader.
 The civil rights leader, United Church of Christ minister and former congressman worked in the NCC youth department early in his career.
-WANTED:

-Methodist Federation for Social Action our churches."
+ATTENTION STUDENTS:

+WHY SELL YOUR USED TEXTBOOKS BACK TO THE BOOKSTORE FOR LESS WHEN YOU CAN SELL THEM DIRECTLY TO ANOTHER STUDENT?
+CAMPUSMONSTER.COM ALLOWS STUDENTS TO SELL THEIR USED TEXTBOOKS TO OTHER STUDENTS.
+YOU WILL MAKE MORE MONEY AND YOUR FELLOW STUDENTS WILL SAVE MORE!
+IT'S THAT SIMPLE.
+LOG ON NOW AND LIST YOUR FALL SEMESTER TEXTBOOKS AND GET ENTERED FOR THE CHANCE TO WIN YOUR NEXT SEMESTERS BOOKS FOR FREE!!!!
+THAT'S RIGHT.
+WE WILL HOLD A DRAWING ON DECEM-BER 30, 1999 TO FIND THE WINNER OF OUR "SEMESTER FOR FREE" CONTEST.
+YOU WILL RECEIVE 1 ENTRY FOR EVERY BOOK YOU LIST.
 THE MORE BOOKS YOU LIST THE BETTER YOUR CHANCES OF WIN-NING.
 WHEN YOU'RE THERE, GET THE LATEST SCOOP ON WHAT'S HAPPEN-ING AT YOUR COLLEGE OR AT CAMPUSES AROUND THE COUNTRY.
 THERE'S ALSO A SECTION WITH UP TO DATE SCORES AND COLLEGE NEWS.
-FROM TEXTBOOK SWAPPING, COLLEGE APPAREL AND GAME TICKETS TO THE LATEST CAMPUS NEWS, IT'S ALL JUST A CLICK AWAY AT CAM-PUSMONSTER.COM NPUSMONSTER.COM "If we don't have it, you can't get it!"
-Local Art Students Two part time employees to work in a retail environment doing custom framing.
+FROM TEXTBOOK SWAPPING, COLLEGE APPAREL AND GAME TICKETS TO THE LATEST CAMPUS NEWS, IT'S ALL JUST A CLICK AWAY AT CAM-PUSMONSTER.COM

+"If we don't have it, you can't get it!"
+WANTED: Local Art Students Two part time employees to work in a retail environment doing custom framing.
 Ideal applicants will have creativity, artistic expression, skill to craft, good references, and a passion to work with people.
 Flexible hours, great pay, and store discounts.

-Apply in person at Frame Factory, Scottsdale Mall or e-mail resume to - qmdale@aol.com Gore uses holiday for U.S. leadership push U-Wire DES MOINES, Iowa Warning about isolationist trends sweeping through Congress, Vice President Al Gore is using а Veterans Day speech to argue the that United States must reassert its role as an international leader.
+Apply in person at Frame Factory, Scottsdale Mall or e-mail resume to gmdale@aol.com Gore uses holiday for Officials agree on Medicare increase U.S. leadership push U-Wire DES MOINES, Iowa Warning about isolationist trends sweeping through Congress, Vice President Al using Veterans' Day speech argue that the United States must reassert its role as an international leader.